Siege of Syracuse (397 BC): The war begins

 The attack of Dionysius caused the Sicilian Greeks and Sikans under Carthaginian dominion to rebel, and by the time Dionysius besieged Motya, only 5 cities remained in league (Segesta, Entella, Palermo and Solus among them) with Carthage in Sicily.
 Lacking a standing army, Carthage could only send a fleet of 100 triremes under Himilco to aid Motya.
 Himilco was unsuccessful and Dionysius sacked Motya after overcoming fierce Punic resistance.

 After Carthage had readied its forces, Himilco sailed from Africa and landed at Palermo, and then captured Eryx.
 Himilco next stormed Motya, where the mostly Sicel garrison under Biton was easily overcome.
 The Carthaginians then lifted the siege of Segesta, and Dionysius retired to Syracuse instead of offering battle in Western Sicily against a superior army.
 Himilco returned to Palermo, garrisoned the Carthaginian territories, and then sailed to Lipara with 300 warships and 300 transports.
 After collecting 30 talents of silver as tribute from Lipara, the Carthaginian force landed at Cape Pelorum, and the army of Messene marched north from the city to confront the Carthaginians.
 Himilco sent 200 ships filled with picked soldiers and rowers to Messene, and easily captured and sacked the city.
-The Greeks scattered to the fortresses in the countryside, and Himilco was unsuccessfully tried to capture the forts.
+The Greeks scattered to the fortresses in the countryside, and Himilco unsuccessfully tried to capture the forts.

 Himilco chose not to set up base at Messina, but marched south, and founded a city in Tauromenion, which he populated with Sicels.
 The Sicels now deserted Dionysius, so two things was achieved with one stroke, Himilco managed to detached allies away from Dionysius and at the same time gaining allies to block any activity by the still hostile Greeks of Messina in his rear.
 The Carthaginians resumed marching south along the coast, with the fleet sailing alongside.
 However, a severe eruption of Mt.
 Etna made the path north of Naxos impassable, so Himilco marched to detour around Mt.
 Etna.
 Mago with the fleet sailed to Catana, where he was to meet up with Carthaginian army.

 Dionysius had freed all the slaves in Syracuse to man 60 additional ships, provisioned the fortresses at Syracuse and Leontini with soldiers and supplies, and hired 1000 mercenaries from Greece.
 He moved his army and fleet to Catana to attack the Carthaginians.
 Due to the rash tactics of his brother Leptines, the Greek fleet was heavily defeated at the Battle of Catana (397 BC), over 20,000 soldiers/rowers and 100 ships were lost before the surviving Greek ships could retreat.